XRPLF/xrpl-dev-portal/content/concepts/payment-types/direct-xrp-payments.md

 ---
 html: direct-xrp-payments.html
 parent: payment-types.html
+seo:
-blurb: Direct XRP payments are the simplest way to send value in the XRP Ledger.
+    description: Direct XRP payments are the simplest way to send value in the XRP Ledger.
 labels:
   - XRP
   - Payments